psychoinformatics-de/ipsy-docs/content/pages/tools/cli.rst

 ``tail -f <file>``
   print the last 10 lines of a file, and continue to print any new lines added to the file (useful for following log files)
+``less <file>``
+  print the content of a file to the screen, one screen at a time.
+While ``cat`` will print the whole file, regardless of whether it fits the terminal size, ``less`` will print the first lines of a file and let you navigate forward and backward
 ``ln -s <target> <link_name>`` create a symlink (a shortcut)